 It’s obvious that the consumer lighting division over at Dutch electronics behemoth Philips has been having a grand old time with innovative LED technology ever since energy-wasting incandescents became subject to a federally mandated heave-ho.
-Over the past couple of years, Philips has rendered LED incandescent replacement bulbs — bulbs once feared because of their clunky, alien forms and avoided by most consumers because of their high price tags — smarter, skinnier
+Over the past couple of years, Philips has rendered LED incandescent replacement bulbs — bulbs once feared because of their clunky, alien forms and avoided by most consumers because of their high price tags — smarter, skinnier, and, slowly but surely, less expensive.

 Philips latest move?